ROCm/HIP/docs/markdown/hip_programming_guide.md

 `__HIP_SIZE_OF_PAGE` for controlling the page size in bytes and macro `__HIP_NUM_PAGES` for controlling the total number of pages that can be allocated.

+## Use of Long Double Type

+In HCC and HIP-Clang, long double type is 80-bit extended precision format for x86_64, which is not supported by AMDGPU.
+HCC and HIP-Cang treat long double type as IEEE double type for AMDGPU.
+Using long double type in HIP source code will not cause issue as long as data of long double type is not transferred between host and device.
+However, long double type should not be used as kernel argument type.